 Mexican Garden Salsa

-from Blue Ribbon Preserves by Linda J. Amendt (2001)
+Recipe shared with the author’s permission from Blue Ribbon Preserves by Linda J. Amendt (2001)

 Be sure to use plum tomatoes, such as Romas, to make this salsa.
 Salad-type tomatoes contain too much juice and will make a very thin, watery salsa.
 Wear rubber gloves when working with chile peppers to protect your skin from burns.